 The event, the flags, and the names after the flags - provoke and irritate.
 And Kovachevski told him, from above, that Djambaski was a marginal person, but not from a position of fear and ignorance.

 Myself, from a position of a "hardcore" marginalised person (mother of a who is child marginalised by the system because it has special needs), I was offended that he put me in the same pot with Dzambaski.
-I was additionally shocked by the fact that we live in democracies in which there are no important and marginalised people, governmental and non-governmental people, yours and ours?
+I was additionally shaken because I thought we live in democracies... we live in democracies in which there are no important and marginalised people, governmental and non-governmental people, yours and ours?

 However, Hristijan happened, and everything was turned upside down.
 It turned out that everything was a mess, that the judicial authority equals Bujar Osmani, that "it doesn't matter what the investigation will say", and that all crimes are forgotten as if our police and court have no authority on their territory.